cosmos72/gomacro/doc/generics-wishlist.md

   I chose the syntax `func (T) Less ...` because that's exactly how we already declare methods, and the shorter `(T) Less ...` did not sound familiar enough.

-  There are still a couple of issues:
+  There are still a couple of issues.

-  first, builtin integers and floats do not have any method, so they cannot implement `Ordered`.
+  First issue: builtin integers and floats do not have any method, so they cannot implement `Ordered`.
+  This can only be solved with a Go language specs change which adds methods to basic types.
+  On the other hand user-defined types, including standard library ones as `time.Duration`, could add a method `Less()`.

-  second, methods must be declared in the same package as their receiver.\
+  Second issue: methods must be declared in the same package as their receiver.
-  In other words, it's not possible to import a type `foo.Bar` and add a method `Less()` to it: either the method is already there because the author forecasted the need, or it's not there and we have no way to add it (unless we want to fork the package `foo` and modify it - something that should be a last resort, not the normal case).
+  In other words, it's not possible to import a type `foo.Bar` and add a method `Less()` to it: either the method is already there because the author forecasted the need, or it's not there and there's no way to add it (unless you fork the package `foo` and modify it - something that should be a last resort, not the normal case).
+  This cannot be solved reasonably - at most it can become an intentional limitation.